 Note: UO credits listed below are estimates and are subject to change based on slight variations in the course hours from year to year.

 Summer & Winter programs: In the summer or winter terms, you will be enrolling in the Japanese Language and Culture (JLC) program at Senshu University.
-In this 7-week program, you will take a Japanese language class and participate in cultural excursions.
+You will take a Japanese language class and participate in cultural excursions.
+The winter program is 7 weeks in length.
+The summer program is usually 7 weeks in length, but due to the Olympics being held in Tokyo, the summer 2020 program is shortened to 4 weeks so that it concludes before the Olympics start.

 - Winter: you will earn around 10 UO credits of Japanese language.
 NOTE: for the winter program, you will be below UO full-time enrollment.
 If you receive financial aid/ loans/ scholarships, please consult with the UO Office of Financial Aid and Scholarships regarding how being less than full-time would impact your aid.